shunting1986/dtproxy/README.md

 # dtproxy

 This is a simple http proxy server written in Python 3.
-It support http and https (using tunnel).
+It supports http and https (using tunnel).
 It uses multi-threading to support concurrent requests.
 Tunnel is implemented with IO-multiplexing.